grantjamesjape/Grant_Jape_Portfolio/index.md

 ---

-# Featured Project 1: Claims Model
-# 🩺 Medical Insurance Cost Prediction
+# Featured Project 1: 🩺 Medical Insurance Cost Prediction

 This project analyzes and models healthcare insurance charges using demographic and lifestyle factors such as age, BMI, smoking status, and region.
 The goal is to understand **what drives medical insurance costs** and build a predictive model that accurately estimates charges for new customers.